EU confirms plans for Russia-diamonds ban

 Alrosa alone has over 50 subsidiaries, including in Antwerp (Belgium), Naples (Italy), and Luxembourg.

-Some 20 other major Russian companies handle diamond-cutting, processing, trading, and equipment supplies.
+Some 20 other major Russian companies handle diamond cutting, processing, trading, and equipment supplies.

 These include M. Suresh Vladivostok, which is part of the Anglo-South African De Beers group, in a sign of how a hard EU ban would send ripples round the world.